 One popular perk, the Southwest Companion Pass, seems like it was made for couples in the honeymoon phase.
-You can open a Southwest Rapid Rewards Plus Credit Card and earn the sign-up bonus to start racking up enough points for a companion pass.
 If you earn the pass, it will allow your new Mr. or Mrs. to fly with you for free for almost two years if you get the timing right.

 “How do you beat that?”
 Lumby says.
 He and his wife have combined award flights with the Southwest Companion Pass to soak in the sun in Aruba and Jamaica without having to shell out much cash.
 When you buy a ticket with miles, your companion still can use the pass.

-If this perk sounds good and you plan to apply for the Southwest Rapid Rewards Plus Credit Card, there are a few caveats to consider.
+If this perk sounds good and you plan to apply for a Southwest Rapid Rewards credit card, here’s what you should consider.

 - You should apply for this and any other Chase cards you want first so you don’t get turned down due to Chase’s 5/24 rule.
 The rule could get you rejected for a Chase card if you’ve opened five or more cards with any issuer over the past two years.

-- The $69 annual fee for this card is not waived the first year, and neither is the $99 annual fee for the business card.
-You’ll have to decide if the chance to earn the companion pass makes the fees worthwhile.
-Think about how often you and your beloved will use the pass, and crunch the numbers.
+- The annual fees for these cards are not waived the first year.
+You’ll have to decide if the chance to earn the Companion Pass makes the fees worthwhile.
+Think about how often you and your beloved will use the Pass, and crunch the numbers.

-- When you get a companion pass, you have to designate one person as your travel companion, which is perfect for newlyweds.
-Timing is important because you get the pass for the following calendar year plus the rest of the calendar year in which you earned the pass.
+- When you get a Companion Pass, you have to designate one person as your travel companion, which is perfect for newlyweds.
+Timing is important because you get the pass for the following calendar year plus the rest of the calendar year in which you earned the pass (unless you’ve earned it with the sign-up bonus offer).
 The earlier in the year you can earn it, the better.

 Married life has its rewards, especially when it comes to credit cards.
 But it’s important to get your finances in order, create a budget and get on the same page about money before you delve into points and miles together, Duren says.

-If money is super tight, you might want to get just one solid cash back card first or even avoid credit cards altogether for a while, he says.
+If money is super tight, you might want to get just one solid cash back card first or even avoid credit cards altogether for a while.
 “In some cases, it might be best to focus on strengthening your finances now and worry about rewards later,” he says.